InSyncWithFoo/pyright-langserver-for-pycharm/README.md

 ## See also

-* [Pyright for PyCharm][7], its sister plugin for PyCharm Community that makes use of Pyright's CLI interface.
+* [Pyright for PyCharm][7], its sister plugin for PyCharm Community that makes use of Pyright's command-line interface.

   [3]: https://github.com/InSyncWithFoo/pyright-experimental-plugin/actions/workflows/build.yaml